dustinpfister/blog_posts/_posts/threejs-vector3-lerp.md

 ### The source code examples in this post are on Github

 The source code examples in this post can also be found in my [test threejs Github repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-vector3-lerp).
 This is also where I park the source code examples for my [many other blog posts on threejs](/categories/three-js/) as well.
+Also cloning down the repo, installing packages and starting the server might be the best way to quickly get these examples and many more working on your end.

 ### Version numbers matter

-When I first wrote this post I was using r135 of threejs, and the last time I came around to do some editing I was using r140.
+When I first wrote this post I was using r135 of threejs, and the last time I came around to do some editing I was using r146.
+A lot has been changing with threejs as of late, and there is now even more to write about when it comes to the deal with revision numbers.
+As of this writing I am still sticking to using old script tags over that of JSM.
+That will have to change at some point as three.min.js will no longer be supported in a future revision.
+There is also the fact that code breaking changes are made in fairly often so if things so not working so great on your end that would be the first thing I would check.

 ## 1 - Basic vector3 lerp example